 Training should be combined with a progressive email security solution which, in itself, operates the necessary layers to address the nuances that a BEC scam include.
 A comprehensive solution that includes functionality to quarantine and drop emails when they are seen to be malicious, as well as offering more advanced executive monitoring capabilities such as matching real names in multiple address fields.

 To ensure communications are coming from legitimate domains, it should also integrate domain and IP analysis.
 This will inhibit an attacker who tries to set-up domains close to, but not exactly matching, the authentic one.
 It should also penalise domains which have recently been registered.

-Given the dominance of cloud-based email in the enterprise now with the penetration of tools such as Microsoft Office 365, coupled with a newly remote workforce, Multi-Factor Authentication (MFA) can also be invaluable in the fight against BEC.
+Given the dominance of cloud-based email in the enterprise now with the penetration of tools such as Microsoft 365, coupled with a newly remote workforce, Multi-Factor Authentication (MFA) can also be invaluable in the fight against BEC.
 MFA will address the issue of any attacker looking to use stolen credentials to gain access to a user’s emails and insert themselves into the flow of conversation for malicious purposes.

 As we have seen in this case, Business Email Compromise is a problem borne of people and executed by people, but it is one which requires a hybrid of technology and humans to address.

 For more insight on how you can secure your organisation against BEC and more advanced threats, go to our How to Secure Microsoft 365 hub.